Fawning makes it hard to set boundaries in the moment. These 3 tools will help.

 Tool 3: Access Your Anger

-Pete Walker (who coined the fawn response) writes that it’s normal to feel a sense of grief and loss for all the years we spent fawning.
+Pete Walker writes that it’s normal to feel a sense of grief and loss for all the years we spent fawning.
 This grief, he writes, “tends to unlock healthy anger… which can then be worked into recovering a healthy fight-response that is the basis of the instinct of self-protection.”

 Many of us tend to be afraid of our anger, but anger is a powerful motivator for change.
 Studies show that it’s typically accompanied by effort to remove obstacles, rectify injustices, and create better conditions for ourselves and others.